 For available-for-sale debt securities in an unrealized loss position, the Company first assesses whether it intends to sell, or it is more-likely-than-not that it will be required to sell the security before recovery of its amortized cost basis.
 If either of the criteria regarding intent or requirement to sell is met, the security's amortized cost basis is written down to fair value.
 For the available-for-sale securities that do not meet the aforementioned criteria, the Company evaluates whether the decline in fair value has resulted from credit losses or other factors.
 In such assessment, the Company considers the extent to which fair value is less than amortized cost, if there are any changes to the investment grade of the security by a rating agency, and if there are any adverse conditions that impact the security.
-If this assessment indicates a credit loss exists, the present value of the cash flows expected to be collected from the security is compared to the amortized cost basis, a potential credit loss exists and an Allowance for Credit Losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost.
+If this assessment indicates a credit loss exists, the present value of the cash flows expected to be collected from the security is compared to the amortized cost basis of the security.
+If the present value of the cash flows expected to be collected is less than the amortized cost basis, a potential credit loss exists and an Allowance for Credit Losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost.